-18. Haiti does not yet have measures in place relating to appropriate use.
+- 25. Georgia does not yet have measures in place relating to appropriate use.
 No changes were identified in respect of appropriate use.
-The recommendation in the 2017/2018 peer review for Haiti to take steps to have measures in place relating to appropriate use ahead of the first exchanges of information remains in place.
+The recommendation in the 2017/2018 peer review for Georgia to take steps to have measures in place relating to appropriate use ahead of the first exchanges of information remains in place.
+It is however noted that Georgia will not be exchanging CbC reports in 2019. - 26.
+No information or peer input was received for the reviewed jurisdiction in respect of appropriate use.